LAWS4101 Foundations of Law and Lawyering

 - This unit examines fundamental aspects of our law and our legal system.
 It explores basic questions like: What is law?
 How is it made?
 Where do we find it?
 How is it interpreted and applied?
 It scrutinises the origins of our legal system and its place in the world.
 A major focus is our law-making institutions.
 The court structure, the role of judges and the doctrine of precedent are all considered, as are the functions of the legislature, the federal system and the principles of statutory interpretation.
 It also examines the critical role of the legal profession and the overarching importance of ethical practice and professional responsibility.
 The basics of legal research and writing are introduced.
 The ability to find the relevant law, to read cases and to interpret legislation are cultivated through in-class and out of class exercises.
 Proficiency in the critical lawyering skills of identifying the material facts and relevant legal principles in a particular situation, and marrying the two together to provide coherent and useful advice, are developed through problem-solving activities.

-- Typically this unit is assessed in the following ways: (1) quizzes and (2) assignments.
+- Indicative assessments in this unit are as follows: (1) quizzes and (2) assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.